 This journey promises a diverse paddling experience.
 It is primitive and remote, at times very narrow and wild.
-Other reaches flow through more populated areas, where the river runs wider and slower.
+Other reaches flow through more populated areas.
+As it nears the confluence of the St. Croix River, it runs wider and slower.
 The Namekagon River merges with the St. Croix on the final day.
 The journey will last 6-days, cover 92-miles, and is perfect for both canoe or kayak.
 This is a partially supported paddle: we will haul your overnight gear and provide other limited services.

 Expect to unplug and reconnect with the natural world.
 You’ll challenge yourself, be inspired, and build lasting relationships with a new community of paddlers.
 Namekagon River communities will welcome you, each sharing their unique personalities.
 You will explore a national park and see an abundance of wildlife.
 Every night at camp you can expect to be inspired by educational programs.

 Read about the 2015 Paddle Namekagon Route!